 - What risk-based internal auditing is and what its not.

 - The Risk-Based Internal Audit Model – only available in this book.

 - How to transform your internal audit activity to a truly risk-based function.

 - How to develop a risk-based internal audit plan.

-More detailed information about the book is included below, or by clicking on any of the buttons.
+More detailed information about the book is included below.

 Get Your Whole Team Trained

 on Risk-Based Internal Auditing